CailinBellWold/HTML-CSS-and-Git-Code-Refactor/README.md

 5. Title element updated with descriptive title.
     -Title updated from "webpage" to more descriptive "Digital Marketing | Horiseon"

 ## Screen Shot

-The following image shows the web application's appearance and functionality:

 ![The Horiseon webpage including a navigation bar, header image, and cards with text and images at the bottom of the page.](./assets/images/homework01-screenshot.png)

 ## Deployed Application

 https://cailinbellwold.github.io/Homework01/
 #